“Good” Interviewers Conduct GREAT Requirements Interviews

 2. A Good Requirements Interviewer Asks the Right Questions

 Know what to ask the individual you are interviewing.
 Make sure that your questions target the interviewee’s area of expertise.
 Do not ask a manager about the details of the business process she manages unless you are simply trying to establish a baseline to check against the process that people who perform it describe.
 Managers quite often describe the process the way they think it should be done or the way they did it when they were doing the process.
 For a legitimate business process analysis, you need to know how it is done now.
 The people doing it are generally the best source.
-For ideas on how to figure out what to ask, see my April, 2011 post Conduct Requirements Interviews to Discover Stakeholder Needs.
+For ideas on how to figure out what to ask, see my April, 2011 post Of Asking and Telling – Requirements Interviewing Techniques for Business Analysis.

 3. A Good Requirements Interviewer Asks the Question Right